 The 90s baby would write lyrics in her composition notebook decorated with doodles of cats and Britney Spears songs.

 "Songwriting is just something that drips out of me."
 She says.
 It's the only way I can make sense of the world and how I'm experiencing it."

 But her songs were anything but simple.

 The very first song she ever penned, "Free", was about wanting to break free from her straight-A sister's shadow.

 "It was a pretty emo song for a child, but it was what I was feeling at the time."
 Zaina states.

 When the singer entered her teen years, she needed more than just melodies and lyrics in her head to fully express herself.

-Fast forward to her college years, Zaina found herself studying majors that she was not interested in to try to fit in with the rest of her Arab female peers while booking local theater & musical theater productions.
+Fast forward to her university years, Zaina found herself studying majors that she was not interested in to try to fit in with the rest of her Arab female peers while booking local theater & musical theater productions.

-Her past and present team consists of local independent producers/musicians such as Jean Kent, who produced the majority of her work, Mackro who lent his talents on her Korean- English ballad, "Stop", and Alec Garnica who produced her first official single "Me & My Mind" in 2017, as well as her latest single, her first Arabic-English song, MAMA, in 2022.
+Her past and present team consists of local independent producers/musicians such as Jean Kent, who produced the majority of her work, Mackro who lent his talents on her Korean- English ballad, "Stop", and Alec Garnica who produced her first official single "Me & My Mind" in 2017, and her first bilingual (Arabic & English) single, “MAMA”, in 2022.